guoting1220/react-fullstack-gojobs/README.md

-# Jobly
+# GoJobs
-Jobly is a mock job board web application
+GoJobs is a mock job board web application

 ### User Flow
 Guest users can: